liqueurdetoile/DotObjectArray/docs/api.md

 <dl>
 <dt><a href="#dottedKey">dottedKey</a> : <code>String</code></dt>
-<dd><p>A dotted key is useful to quicly access sub-properties of
+<dd><p>A dotted key is useful to quickly access a subset of data
- the data stored into the ObjectArray as if it was still a vanilla <tt>Object</tt>.</p>
+ stored into the ObjectArray as if it was still a vanilla <tt>Object</tt>.</p>
 </dd>
 </dl>